SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 # What is OOP

-**OOP** stands for **objected-oriented programming**.
+**OOP** stands for **Objected-oriented programming**.

 It is a programming paradigm based on the concept of **objects**.

-Object-oriented programming enables programmers to think like they are working with real-life entities or objects.
+Object-oriented programming enables programmers to think in terms of real-life entities or objects.

 ## OOP vs. Procedural Programming